austin-lai/External-Penetration-Testing-Holo-Corporate-Network-TryHackMe-Holo-Network/README.md

 ![request-header-of-forgot-password-page](img/request-header-of-forgot-password-page.png)

-Now we try to reset "gurag" password as it is a valid user to allow us login.
+Now we try to reset "gurag" password as it is a valid user that allow us login.

 ![request-header-reset-gurag](img/request-header-reset-gurag.png)